alexkb/sdc/README.md

-# Stamp duty calculator for Australian real estate
+# Stamp duty calculator for real estate in AUS

-## Use
 This mobile application is a calculator for estimating stamp duty due on Australian real estate.
 Each state in Australia calculates its stamp duty differently and therefore requires different questions and calculations.
-No internet connection is required for the application to work.
+No internet connection is required to operate the application, but if internet access is available, your geolocation is geocoded (via google) to pre-set the State or Territory you reside in.

 [![Android app on Google Play](https://github.com/alexkb/sdc/raw/master/resources/en_app_rgb_wo_45.png)](https://play.google.com/store/apps/details?id=com.akbweb.sdc)